 The Women's Coalition continues to hope that the Forum will be seen as an opportunity to extend public debate.
-With an element of good will, and a hint of imagination, the Forum could be used to build working relationships between elected representatives and the many organisations whose expertise is a valuable asset to political debate and to the social and economic process.
-The Northern Ireland Women's Coalition will seek to broaden the Forum's consultative role, for example through the establishment of public hearings across Northern Ireland.
-Despite its shaky start the Women's Coalition still hopes that the Forum will be an arena in which issues of equity, human rights and social justice can yet be addressed in a positive and inclusive manner.
+With an element of good will, and a hint of imagination, the Forum could be used to build working relationships between elected representatives and the many organisations, whose expertise is an invaluable asset to political debate, and to the social and economic process.
+The Northern Ireland Women's Coalition will seek to broaden the Forum's consultative role - for example through the establishment of public hearings across Northern Ireland.
+Despite the Forum's shaky start, the Women's Coalition still hopes that it will be an arena in which issues of equity, human rights and social justice can yet be addressed in a positive and inclusive manner.